 - Fewer sailings to choose from.
-While turnaround cruises go back and forth thus offering many sail dates, each repositioning cruise schedule happen only once per year per ship.
-And, they are typically off-season.
+While turnaround cruises go back and forth, thus offering many sail dates, each repositioning cruise schedule happens only once per year per ship.
+And they are typically off-season.

 - More days at sea often means more spending at sea.
 If you gamble, play bingo, drink without purchasing a drink card, indulge in fancy coffee, eat in speciality restaurants, spend time in the spa, or attend and shop at art auctions, more time onboard can equal more spending.
 For us, we tend to spend more money onshore, so we find sea days to be less expensive.